Sakimotor/The-Silver-Parser/README.md

 In case you can't launch the .py file, make sure you meet the Requirements.

-If you want to compile the program into an executable yourself, feel free to follow [this guide](https://github.com/mherrmann/fbs-tutorial)
+If you want to compile the program into an executable, feel free to follow [this guide](https://github.com/mherrmann/fbs-tutorial)

 ## Java Troubleshooting